vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

 To enter the environment, run `source ./venv/bin/activate` whilst in the root of your project.
 To leave it again, run `deactivate` with no path specified.
 You will know that the activation has taken place as your terminal line will begin with `(venv)`.

-Finally, create a `requirements.txt` file to contain the Python dependencies we will need.
+Finally, create a `requirements.txt` file to contain the Python dependencies you will need.
 The contents of the file should be:

 ```
 requests